Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Conclusion

 \subsection{Limitations and Future Research}

-Our work opens several avenues for future research to address current limitations and extend the framework's applicability.
-First, while our current approach focuses on binary conditions, many practical applications involve complex decision spaces.
-Future research can extend the proposed surrogate objective to accommodate multi-valued treatment arms and continuous treatment effects, such as personalized pricing or incrementality-based advertising.
-This would broaden the applicability of the method beyond the current settings that are tailored to experimental data with binary marketing actions.
+Our work opens several avenues for future research.
+First, the current framework focuses on binary treatments.
+Many practical applications involve more complex decision spaces, such as personalized pricing or multi-channel advertising allocation.
+Future research could extend the surrogate objective to accommodate multi-valued treatment arms and continuous treatment effects, broadening the applicability of the method beyond binary marketing actions.

-Second, it would be valuable to characterize the discrepancy between the proposed surrogate objective and standard profit optimization in finite samples.
-We have established that our surrogate objective function is Fisher consistent with respect to the original profit function, ensuring asymptotic validity.
-However, in finite samples, the surrogate objective may deviate from the true profit maximization goal.
-Future research could derive theoretical bounds to formally characterize this discrepancy.
+Second, our theoretical results establish that the surrogate objective is Fisher consistent with respect to the true profit function and that the resulting M-estimator is $\sqrt{n}$-consistent and asymptotically normal.
+In finite samples, however, the surrogate may deviate from the true profit maximization goal.
+Deriving formal bounds on this discrepancy would strengthen the theoretical foundations of the framework and provide practitioners with guidance on when the surrogate objective closely tracks true profit.

-Third, the reliance on experimental data points to important extensions regarding observational data and the unconfoundedness assumption.
-When using observational data, propensity scores must be estimated, and the impact of this first estimation step on the resulting CATE estimator and decision-making warrants further investigation.
-Additionally, future work could investigate how to adapt the framework when the unconfoundedness assumption is not defensible, perhaps by incorporating instrumental variables.
+Third, our framework is currently formulated for experimental data, where propensity scores are known and the transformed outcomes $Y_i^*$ provide unbiased estimates of the individual CATEs.
+In observational settings, $Y_i^*$ can be replaced with doubly robust scores \citep{aw2021, chernozhukov2018double}, which remain consistent under either correct specification of the propensity score or of the outcome model.
+However, incorporating estimated propensity scores introduces an additional source of estimation error, and establishing the asymptotic properties of the resulting estimator requires further theoretical work.
+A related direction concerns settings where unconfoundedness is not defensible; adapting the framework to incorporate instrumental variables or other identification strategies could broaden its applicability to observational data more generally.

 Finally, our method could be integrated with adaptive experimental designs to enhance learning efficiency.
-For instance, firms could adopt sampling procedures similar to \cite{can2025} to adaptively increase sample sizes based on customer characteristics.
-This integration would allow for maximizing learning about CATEs in regions critical to the optimal policy, potentially requiring a better characterization of variance at the individual customer level or an extension of the proposed approach into a Bayesian framework.
+Firms could adopt sampling procedures similar to \cite{can2025} to adaptively increase sample sizes in regions of the covariate space that are critical to targeting decisions.
+Such an integration would complement our estimation approach by concentrating experimental resources where Decision Attention identifies the greatest need for precision.